 Be alert and drive defensively at all times.
 Obey all traffic regulations.
 Avoid excessive speed, high speed cornering, or sudden steering maneuvers, because these driving practices could cause you to lose control of your vehicle.
-As with any vehicle, a loss of control could result in a collision with other vehicles or objects, or cause the vehicle to rollover. particularly if the loss of control causes the vehicle to slide sideways.
+As with any vehicle, a loss of control could result in a collision with other vehicles or objects, or cause the vehicle to rollover, particularly if the loss of control causes the vehicle to slide sideways.
 Be attentive at all times, and avoid driving when tired.
 Never drive when under the influence of alcohol or drugs (including prescription or over-the-counter drugs which may cause drowsiness).
-Always wear your seat belt as outlined in the "Seat belts" in the "1.
-Safety - Seats, seat belts and supplemental restraint system" section of this manual, and also instruct your passengers to do SO.
+Always wear your seat belt as outlined in the "Seat belts" (P.1-11) of this manual, and also instruct your passengers to do so.

-Seat belts help reduce the risk of injury in

-collisions and rollovers.
+Seat belts help reduce the risk of injury in collisions and rollovers.
 In a rollover crash, an unbelted or improperly belted person is significantly more likely to be injured or killed than a person properly wearing a seat belt.